-(9) 401(k) Profit Sharing Plan
+9. 401(k) Profit Sharing Plan

-S.V.D.P. participates in a profit-sharing retirement plan that covers all eligible employees of S.V.D.P. and the Village.
+S.V.D.P. participates in a profit-sharing retirement plan that covers all eligible employees of S.V.D.P. and its partner agencies.
 Each Organization makes matching contributions on a discretionary basis.
-There were no matching contributions made to the plan for the years ended December 31, 2015 and 2014.
+There were no matching contributions made to the plan for the years ended December 31, 2014 and 2013.

-(10) Temporarily Restricted Net Assets
+10. Temporarily Restricted Net Assets